monix/monix.io/_tut/docs/2x/reactive/consumer.md

       }

       // Returning a tuple of our subscriber and a dummy
-      // AssignableCancelable because we don't indent to use it (out, AssignableCancelable.dummy)
+      // AssignableCancelable because we don't intend to use it (out, AssignableCancelable.dummy)
     }
   }